-A foster home must:

-(1) Store medication in a locked container;

-(2) Keep medication inaccessible other than to caregivers responsible for stored medication;

-(3) Ensure the medication storage area has a separate container where medications "for external use only" are stored separately from other medications;

-(4) Store medication covered by Schedule II of the Texas Controlled Substances Act under double lock in a separate container.
-For example, a double lock can include a lock on the cabinet or filing cabinet and the door to the closet where medications are stored;

-(5) Make provisions for storing medication that requires refrigeration;

-(6) Keep medication storage area(s) clean and orderly;

-(7) Remove discontinued medication immediately and store it in a separate locked area until it is destroyed;

-(8) Remove medication on or before the expiration date and store it in a separate locked area until it is destroyed;

-(9) Remove medication of a discharged or deceased child immediately and store it in a separate locked area until it is destroyed; and

-(10) Provide prescription medication to the person to whom a child is discharged or transferred if the child is taking the medication at that time.
+High (1) Store medication in a locked container; High (2) Keep medication inaccessible other than to caregivers responsible for stored medication; Medium-High (3) Ensure the medication storage area has a separate container where medications "for external use only" are stored separately from other medications; High (4) Store medication covered by Schedule II of the Texas Controlled Substances Act under double lock in a separate container.
+For example, a double lock can include a lock on the cabinet or filing cabinet and the door to the closet where medications are stored; Medium-High (5) Make provisions for storing medication that requires refrigeration; Medium (6) Keep medication storage area(s) clean and orderly; Medium-High (7) Remove discontinued medication immediately and store it in a separate locked area until it is destroyed; Medium-High (8) Remove medication on or before the expiration date and store it in a separate locked area until it is destroyed; Medium-High (9) Remove medication of a discharged or deceased child immediately and store it in a separate locked area until it is destroyed; and Medium-High (10) Provide prescription medication to the person to whom a child is discharged or transferred if the child is taking the medication at that time.